TokisanGames/Terrain3D/doc/docs/import_export.md

 ## Supported Export Formats

-We can export raw plus any supported image format Godot can write.
+We can export any supported image format Godot can write.
 These include:
 * [Image save functions for external files](https://docs.godotengine.org/en/stable/classes/class_image.html#class-image-method-save-exr): `exr`, `png`, `jpg`, `webp`
 * Images stored in a Godot resource file: `tres` for text, `res` for binary (with `ResourceSaver::FLAG_COMPRESS` enabled)
+* R16 Height map aka RAW.
+See below.

+### Height map
+* Use `exr` or `r16/raw` for external tools, or `res` for Godot only use.
+Godot PNG only supports 8-bit per channel, so it will give you blocky heightmaps.
-* R16 Height map aka RAW: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, etc. Save with the extension `r16` or `raw`.
+* R16: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, etc. Save with the extension `r16` or `raw`.
 Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere.
-See below to acquire the dimensions. `Photoshop Raw` is a different format.
+See below to acquire the dimensions.
+* `Photoshop Raw` is a different format.
 Use [exr](https://www.exr-io.com/) for photoshop.

-For heightmaps, use `exr` or `r16/raw` for external tools, or `res` for Godot only use.
-Godot PNG only supports 8-bit per channel, so it will give you blocky heightmaps.
+### Control map
+* Control maps use a proprietary format.
+We only import our own.
+Use `exr`.
+It won't give you a valid image editable in other tools.
+This is only for transferring the image to another Terrain3D Storage file.
+See [Controlmap Format](controlmap_format.md).

+### Color map
-For color or control maps, use `png` or `webp`, as they are lossless rgba formats that external tools can edit.
+* Use `png` or `webp`, as they are lossless rgba formats that external tools can edit.
 Use `res` for Godot only use.

-Control maps can be edited in a paint application, but the data is proprietary to this tool and won't be understood by any other.
-See [Controlmap Format](controlmap_format.md).
+The alpha channel is interpretted as a [roughness modifier](https://terrain3d.readthedocs.io/en/latest/api/class_terrain3dstorage.html#class-terrain3dstorage-property-color-maps) for wetness.

 **Exported Image Dimensions**